-Fernanda Montenegro partnered with Itaú Unibanco to celebrate the milestone of her 80-year career alongside the bank’s 100th anniversary, with a unique and free public presentation of her acclaimed reading of an excerpt from “A Ceremony of Farewell” by Simone de Beauvoir (1908–1986).
-The text, which explores the French philosopher’s libertarian perspective on feminism and her lifelong relationship with philosopher Jean-Paul Sartre (1905–1980), was performed by Fernanda Montenegro during a special season in São Paulo, also sponsored by the bank.
-All ten thousand tickets sold out in less than three hours.
+Fernanda Montenegro joined Itaú Unibanco to celebrate the milestone of her 80-year career and the bank's 100th anniversary through a unique and free performance of her moving reading of an excerpt from 'The Farewell Ceremony' by Simone de Beauvoir (1908–1986).
+The text explores the French philosopher's reflections on feminism and her lifelong relationship with Jean-Paul Sartre (1905–1980), brought to life by Fernanda Montenegro during a special season in São Paulo, also sponsored by the bank.
+All 10,000 tickets sold out in less than 3 hours.

-As expected, the event became the largest audience of Fernanda Montenegro’s career and a historic milestone in her professional trajectory, earning a Guinness World Record as the largest audience ever recorded for a philosophical reading.
+As expected, the event became the largest audience of Fernanda Montenegro’s career and a historic milestone in her professional journey, earning a Guinness World Record as the largest audience ever recorded for a philosophical reading.

 An achievement fully aligned with the legacy of Brazil’s greatest actress.